chochain/eforth/README.md

 + A C++ string, needs 3 to 4 pointers, will require 24-32 bytes,
 + A vector, takes 3 pointers, is 24 bytes
 </pre>
 The current implementation of ~/src/ceforth.h, a Code node takes 144 bytes on a 64-bit machine.
 On the other extreme, my ~/orig/40x experimental version, a vector linear-memory hybrid, takes only 16 bytes [here](https://chochain.github.com/eforth/orig/40x/ceforth.h).
-Now go figure how the classic Forths needs only 2 or 4 bytes per node, aka linked-field, and you might understand why the old Forth builders see C/C++ like plaque.
+Now go figure how the classic Forths needs only 2 or 4 bytes per node, aka linked-field, with the final executable in a just a few KB, you might start to understand why the old Forth builders see C/C++ like plaque.

 ### Revision History
 * Dr. Ting's work on eForth between 1995~2011